 TGbe editor: Change the subclause as follows (Track Change On):

 The GTKSA results from a successful 4-way handshake, FT 4-way handshake, FT protocol, FT resource request protocol, group key handshake, or FILS authentication, and is unidirectional.
-In an infrastructure BSS, there is one GTKSA, used exclusively for encrypting group addressed MPDUs that are transmitted by the AP and for decrypting group addressed transmissions that are received by the STAs.
+In an infrastructure BSS, there is one GTKSA, used exclusively for encrypting group addressed MPDUs that are transmitted by the AP and for decrypting group addressed transmissions that are received by the STAs. (#6205) Between an AP MLD and a non-AP MLD that have completed a successful multi-link (re)setup, for each setup link there is one GTKSA used exclusively for encrypting group addressed MPDUs that are transmitted by the AP affiliated with the AP MLD and for decrypting group addressed transmissions that are received by the non-AP STAs affiliated with the non-AP MLD.
 In an IBSS or in a PBSS, each STA defines its own GTKSA, which is used to encrypt its group addressed transmissions, and stores a separate GTKSA for each peer STA so that encrypted group addressed traffic received from other STAs may be decrypted.
 A GTKSA is created by the Supplicant’s SME when message 3 of the 4-way handshake is received, when message 1 of the group key handshake is received, when the Reassociation Response frame of the FT handshake is received, or when the FILS authentication with a status code indicating success is received.
 The GTKSA is created by the Authenticator’s SME when the SME changes the GTK and has sent the GTK to all STAs with which it has a PTKSA.
 It has the same lifetime as the BSS, unless superseded.
 A GTKSA consists of the following:

 Direction vector (whether the GTK is used for transmit or receive).